-The Sync Mode LEDs indicate which sample rate clock reference is currently used by the analog-to-digital converters (ADCs) and the digital-to-analog converters (DACs).
+The Sync Mode LEDs indicate which sample rate clock reference is currently used by the analogto-digital converters (ADCs) and the digital-toanalog converters (DACs).

 Internal This is the 888/24 I/O standard setting.
 In this mode, the 888/24 I/O sample rate is generated by its internal crystal oscillator (whose frequency is determined by the Sample Rate setting in the Session Setup window).
-Internal mode should be active whenever the 888/24 I/O is not synchronized to an external clock source.
+Activate internal mode whenever the 888/24 I/O is not synchronized to an external clock source.